karmasakshi/lcsb/README.md

 ## Features

-- SPA built with latest Angular with Material Design components.
+- SPA built with latest Angular with responsive Material Design components.
-- Automatic light or dark mode based on the OS theme.
+- Custom theme with automatic light or dark mode based on the OS color scheme.
 - Mocked API calls with loading state and synthetic delays.
 - Forms with validations.
+- Live reading simulation.

 ### Exclusions